inet-framework/inet-showcases/docs/visualizer/earth/index.md

 ## Visualization with the Default Settings

 This example configuration demonstrates inserting the map of downtown Boston into the simulation.
-It can be run by choosing the <var>DefaultSettings</var>
-configuration from the ini file.
+It can be run by choosing the `DefaultSettings` configuration from the ini file.
 It uses the following network:

 <img src="defaultnetwork.png" class="screen" />

-The network contains an <var>IntegratedVisualizer</var> module, and an
-<var>OsgGeographicCoordinateSystem</var> module.
-The configuration from
-omnetpp.ini is the following:
+The network contains an `IntegratedVisualizer` module, and an `OsgGeographicCoordinateSystem` module.
+The configuration from omnetpp.ini is the following:

 ``` {.snippet}